gravitational/teleport/docs/4.2/aws_terraform_guide.md

 Terraform v0.12.20
 ```

 You will also require the `aws` command line tool.
-This is available in Ubuntu/Debian/Fedora/CentOS
+This is available in Ubuntu/Debian/Fedora/CentOS from [https://aws.amazon.com/cli/](https://aws.amazon.com/cli/)
-and MacOS Homebrew as the `awscli` package.
+and MacOS Homebrew as the `awscli` package using `brew

 When possible, installing via a package is always preferable.
 If you can't find a package available for
 your distribution, you can install `python3` and `pip`, then use these to install `awscli` using `pip3 install awscli`